How Diabetes Can Complicate Your Dental Health

 This dental condition creates a consistent feeling of thirst.
 Diabetes affects your mouth’s saliva production.
-In turn, this make you more vulnerable to, cavities, and gum disease.
+In turn, this make you more vulnerable to tooth decay, cavities, and gum disease.

 Saliva provides a cleansing effect in your mouth.
 It helps prevent plaque and tartar from sticking to your tooth surfaces.